Bernardo Arévalo: First 100 days

 During his first trip as president to Europe, from 15 to 23 February, Arévalo temporarily delegated his duties to Vice President Herrera, as established by the Constitution.
 His itinerary included various activities and high-level meetings in different European countries.
 In Germany, he participated in the 60th Munich Security Conference and met with German Chancellor Olaf Scholz, Bulgarian Prime Minister Nikolai Denkov, Israeli President Isaac Herzog and Ukrainian President Volodymyr Zelenskyy.
 Later, on 19 February, he arrived in France to meet with French President Emmanuel Macron at the Élysée Palace.
 The next day, in Belgium, he held meetings with the President of the European Council Charles Michel, and the European High Representative of Foreign Affairs Josep Borrell, thus marking the first visit by a Guatemalan president to the seat of the European Union.
 On 21 February, Arévalo moved to Switzerland, where he held a meeting with the president of the International Olympic Committee Thomas Bach, who confirmed the elimination of sanctions on the Guatemalan Olympic Committee.
 Then, on 22 February, he arrived in Spain to meet with the Prime Minister Pedro Sánchez, and attend a banquet offered by King Felipe VI and Queen Letizia.
-Finally, on 24 February, Arévalo returned to the country.
+Finally, on 24 February, Arévalo returned to Guatemala.

 On 9 March 2024, Congress passed the Comprehensive Cancer Care Law, a bill that was first introduced in July 2022.
 The act provides millions of quetzals to the Ministry of Health to boost training and research, establish a specialized hospital, and the promotion of cancer care through early detection, prevention, palliative care, and free treatment.
 Arévalo signed the bill on 22 March 2024.

 Some analysts have detected "slowness in decision-making" during the first days of Arévalo's presidency, as well as a "lack of strategy" to achieve the departure of Attorney General María Consuelo Porras and maintain a stable legislative alliance (which fragmented at the end of March).